 Currently there are ten TWGs that have been approved by the HSG Board.
 They are listed on the right-hand menu.
 To find out more about the groups and their work please click on their names.
 HSG members are encouraged to engage with or join the groups.

-HSG will welcome applications from its members to establish new thematic working groups after finalizing its 2016-2020 Strategy, which is due in late 2016.
-The new applicants will be expected to explore areas of health systems research that are not already addressed by the existing groups.
-For any queries in this regard please contact Natia Rukhadze: [email protected].
+HSG has established a board-level working group to focus on TWG related strategic issues and to guide the board and the secretariat actions related to new TWG establishment.
+HSG will welcome applications from its members to establish new thematic working groups after the Board working group develops its recommendations, due in late 2017.
+New applicants will be expected to explore areas of health systems research that are not already addressed by the existing groups.
+For any queries in this regard please contact the secretariat: [email protected].

 Proposed TWGs should: